dPCR vs. qPCR vs. end-point PCR

 What is end-point PCR?

-In end-point PCR, or conventional PCR, a tube containing the PCR reaction mixture undergoes amplification in a thermocycler until all desired cycles have been completed.
-A portion of the tube’s content is analyzed by gel electrophoresis and stained with ethidium bromide dye.
+In more detail, during end point PCR, also known as traditional or conventional PCR, a tube containing the PCR mixture undergoes amplification in a thermocycler until all desired cycles are completed.
+A portion of the tube’s content is typically analyzed by gel electrophoresis and stained with ethidium bromide dye.
 Agarose gel electrophoresis separates the DNA fragments in the mixture according to their sizes.
 The smaller fragments move father through the agarose gel than the larger fragments.
 Ethidium bromide binds DNA and fluoresces when excited under a UV light.
 If the amplification was successful, then a product called an amplicon, can be detected as a band on the agarose gel.

 For more information, including primer design, method development, qPCR vs PCR, and more, visit our bench guide on PCR.